gaia-platform/GaiaPlatform/doc/ci_cd/docker_build_environment.md

 The proposed docker system mostly works with our current cmake build environment.
 We need to make one change.

-### The problem with our cmake system
+### Build our cmake in `/third_party/production/cmake`
-Our dependees (such as the camera demo) are currently able to include header files of dependencies using relative paths in the source tree.
-Camera demo has a dependency of `/production@tags/q1`.
+We should build cmake ourselves in `/third_party/production/cmake`.
+We will have an easier time controlling the cmake version (we'll check out a specific git tag) and will be able to stay on a fairly recent version.
+The exact cmake version we use to build gaia targets will be baked into each commit.
+If we were to just use Kitware's apt repo, we would always get the latest version of cmake.
+The danger here is that we may succeed now at building a hypothetical tag like `tags/q2` with the current latest kitware offering of cmake, but they may update it in the near future.
+In six months, if we were to try rebuilding `tags/q2` from scratch, we may find that the newer cmake introduces bugs or behaviour that make it impossible to repeat out past successful build.

-The production in the current checked out repo is `/production@HEAD`.
-The relative path in our cmake, `../../../../production/inc` leads to newer headers than we want.
+We also can't rely on cmake from Ubuntu's apt repo as we require a newer version than is available on Ubuntu 18.04.
+Additionally, behavioural differences between Ubuntu 18.04 cmake and Ubuntu 20.04 cmake are likely to cause problems.

-### Suggested improvements to our cmake system
+### Do not rely on relative paths in CMakeLists.txt
-- We can use more generic cmake mechanisms for including our dependencies without relying on paths.
+We can use more generic cmake mechanisms for including our dependencies without relying on paths.
 We would only be using `add_library` and `target_link_library`.
 For that to happen, we'd need to either install our libraries (in the docker image, not our hosts) with headers or use the cmake `export` function to register the public libraries with our cmake system.

-- We can require parameter inputs for library locations.
-So, when building camera demo we could provide `-DGAIA_PROD_BUILD=<path to prod build in a tags/q1 checkout>`.
-I'm less a fan of this since it makes our `cmake` invocations more complicated and harder to automate.
+In the context of the docker build system, this suggestion is motivated by the desire to build outside the source tree.
+Caching mechanisms in `docker image build` are much easier to take advantage of if we can leave the source tree untouched while building.

 ## Docker
 Docker is a fantastic tool for creating repeatable builds.
 Unlike with virtual machines,